 Add spices

 As mentioned earlier in this post, Italian seasoning can be made with more than only dried herbs for a more versatile blend.
-Here is a list of ingredients you can use to easily give it a twist.
+Here is a short list of ingredients you can use to easily give it a twist.

 - Red pepper flake